junxit/us-congress-bills-119/bill.md

 ## § 2.
 Regulations on nonclinical testing methods

 - **(a)** *Interim final rule*
-  - **(1)** *In general* Not later than 1 year after the date of enactment of this Act, the Secretary of Health and Human Services, acting through the Commissioner of Food and Drugs, shall publish an interim final rule pursuant to subsections (b) and (c) to ensure implementation of the amendments to section 505(i) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+  - **(1)** *In general* In order to ensure implementation of the amendments to section 505(i) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 355(i)) made by section 3209(a) of the Consolidated Appropriations Act, 2023 (Public Law 117–328; 136 Stat.
-5821).
+5821), not later than 1 year after the date of enactment of this Act, the Secretary of Health and Human Services, acting through the Commissioner of Food and Drugs, shall publish an interim final rule—
-  - **(2)** *Effectiveness of interim final rule* Notwithstanding subparagraph (B) of section 553(b) of title 5, United States Code, the interim final rule issued by the Secretary of Health and Human Services under paragraph (1) shall become immediately effective as an interim final rule without requiring the Secretary of Health and Human Services to demonstrate good cause therefor.
+    - **(A)** to amend the sections of title 21, Code of Federal Regulations, described in paragraph (2) to replace any references to “animal” tests, data, studies, models, and research with a reference to nonclinical tests, data, studies, models, and research; and
-- **(b)** *Inclusions*
+    - **(B)** to add the definition of nonclinical test in section 505(z) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+355(z)) to sections 312.3, 314.3, 315.2, and 601.31 of title 21, Code of Federal Regulations.
-  - **(1)** *In general* The interim final rule shall replace any references to “animal” tests, data, studies, models, and research with a reference to nonclinical tests, data, studies, models, and research in the following sections of title 21, Code of Federal Regulations:
+  - **(2)** *CFR sections described* The sections of title 21, Code of Federal Regulations, described in this paragraph are the following:
     - **(A)** Section 312.22(c).
     - **(B)** Section 312.23(a)(3)(iv).
     - **(C)** Section 312.23(a)(5)(ii).